Kern County Juvenile Hall Sex Abuse Lawsuit

 The Kern County Probation Department (“KCPD”) has full operational control and responsibility for Kern County Juvenile Hall.
 This includes screening, hiring, training, and properly supervising and monitoring staff members at the facility.
 KCPD was also legally obligated to take all reasonable measures to ensure the safety and well-being of juvenile inmates at the facility.

-KCPD has a clear legal duty to ensure the safety of juvenile inmates at Kern County Juvenile Hall.
-This means that KCPD can be held liable in a civil lawsuit if it negligently failed to ensure the safety of inmates, resulting in acts of sexual assault or abuse.
-There is a growing body of evidence establishing systemic negligence on the part of KCPD in protecting its juvenile inmates from sexual abuse, particularly abuse by predatory staff members.
+KCPD has a clear legal duty to ensure the safety of juvenile inmates, ultimately children, at Kern County Juvenile Hall.
+This means that KCPD will be held liable in a civil lawsuit if it negligently failed to ensure the safety of these kids, resulting in acts of sexual assault or abuse.
+There is a ton of evidence establishing systemic negligence on the part of KCPD in protecting its juvenile inmates from sexual abuse, particularly abuse by predatory staff members.

 Abuse by Officer George Anderson